superfly/docs/flyctl/cmd/fly_volumes_create.md

   -j, --json                        JSON output
       --no-encryption               Do not encrypt the volume contents.
 Volume contents are encrypted by default.
   -r, --region string               The target region (see 'flyctl platform regions')
-      --require-unique-zone         Place the volume in a separate hardware zone from existing volumes.
-This is the default. (default true)
+      --require-unique-zone         Place the volume in a separate hardware zone from existing volumes to help ensure availability (default true)
   -s, --size int                    The size of volume in gigabytes (default 1)
-      --snapshot-id string          Create the volume from the specified snapshot --snapshot-retention int      Snapshot retention in days (min 5) (default 5) --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                 Number of CPUs
+      --snapshot-id string          Create the volume from the specified snapshot --snapshot-retention int      Snapshot retention in days (default 5) --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                 Number of CPUs
       --vm-gpu-kind string          If set, the GPU model to attach (a100-pcie-40gb, a100-sxm4-80gb, l40s, a10)